See answer

 You may notice these symptoms shortly after your injection, and they can last three to five days.

 Let your doctor know if your symptoms don’t get better after a few days or if they worsen.
-For example, if the injection site starts to drain fluid or pus or if the area feels warm to the touch, you may have developed an infection.
+For example, if the injection site starts to drain fluid or pus or the area feels warm to the touch, you may have developed an infection.

 Lipohypertrophy

 If you notice a lump of fatty tissue under your skin in the same place that you usually inject your medication, you may have lipohypertrophy.
-An area affected by lipohypertrophy may feel firmer than the tissue around it and be:
+An area affected by lipohypertrophy may feel firmer than the tissue around it and might be:

 • Lumpy